lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays the content of etcpasswd
+this list content of two files